MNeubauer/mSulley/README.md

 * All `lego_type`'s can be found in [sulley/legos/\__init\__.py](sulley/legos/__init__.py)
 * Calls to s_lego for MongoDB messages use the options dict as a way of passing initial values for the message.
 * See the [MongoDB wire protocol spec](http://docs.mongodb.org/meta-driver/latest/legacy/mongodb-wire-protocol/) for details on what is expected for each message.
-* Notes on the **MsgHeader**:
+    - Notes on the **MsgHeader**:
-    - The messageLength field is calculated by a sizer upon initialization of each lego
+        - The messageLength field is calculated by a sizer upon initialization of each lego and should not be specified
-    - The opCode field is implied by the type of lego that is called
+        - The opCode field is implied by the type of lego that is called and should also not be specified
-    - It is suggested that the user leave out the responseTo field
+        - It is suggested that the user not specify the responseTo field
             - SSL handshake is expected if this field is not 0 or -1
             - The fuzzer will test across both of these values if the field is not specified
-* The `fullCollectionName` field is not expected.
+    - The `fullCollectionName` field is not expected.
 Instead pass separate `db` and `collection` fields wherever the spec calls for `fullCollectionName`.
 This is so Sulley can fuzz the delimiter properly.
-* Legos currently do not expect options for fields that are reserved and filled with zeros.
+    - Legos currently do not expect options for fields that are reserved and filled with zeros.
 * Multiple requests can be made per file in a the [requests](./requests) directory.
 * Each request starts with `s_initialize("example request")`.
     - A session uses this request as a node with a call to `sess.connect("example request")`.